Moduli of lattice polarized K3 surfaces via relative canonical resolutions: Introduction

 Knowing the generic splitting type of the bundles appearing in the RCR one can study the subloci of the Hurwitz space $\cH_{g,k}$ for which the splitting type differs from the generic one (see \cite{Pat}).
 On the other hand one can use the RCR to construct the canonical resolution of $C\subset \PP^{g-1}$ (see \cite{Sch} and \cite{Sag}).

 In order to show that the general pair $(C,L)$ has a balanced RCR it is sufficient (by semi-continuity) to prove the existence of one example.
-This can for instance be done by degeneration techniques (see \cite{BP}) or computer algebra (see \cite{BH}).
+This can for instance be done by degeneration techniques (see \cite{BP}) or computer algebra (see \cite{BH, BH21}).

 In this article we treat the case of genus $9$ curves together with a pencil of degree $6$.
 Computer algebra experiments indicate that such pairs have an unbalanced second syzygy bundle $N_2$ (see Proposition \ref{existenceExample} for the precise structure of the RCR).
-In this case the usual semi-continuity argument does not show the generic unbalancedness.
+In this case the usual semi-continuity argument does not show that second syzygy bundle $N_2$ is generically unbalanced.
 We will show the following. \begin{mtheorem}[see Corollary \ref{allUnbalanced}] For any $(C,L)\in \cW^1_{9,6}$ the relative canonical resolution has an unbalanced second syzygy bundle. \end{mtheorem}

-The above theorem follows from a new geometric connection between the universal Brill-Noether variety $\cW^1_{9,6}$ and a moduli space $\cF^\hh$ parametrizing lattice polarized $K3$ surfaces for a certain rank 3 lattice $\hh$.
+The above theorem follows from a new geometric connection between the universal Brill--Noether variety $\cW^1_{9,6}$ and a moduli space $\cF^\hh$ parametrizing lattice polarized $K3$ surfaces for a certain rank 3 lattice $\hh$.

 We will explain this connection and our main results.
 In our experiments the generators of $C\subset \PPE$ have linear syzygies which force the second syzygy bundle in the RCR to be unbalanced.
 Furthermore, there exists a linear syzygy such that the associated syzygy scheme defines a $K3$ surface $S$ of genus $8$.
 The curve $C$ is contained in $S$ which in turn is contained in the scroll $\PPE$.
 The ruling on $\PPE$ cuts out a pencil of elliptic curves $N$ of degree $5$ on $S$ and the ruling restricted to $C$ gives back the pencil $|L|$.
 If we denote by $H$ the hyperplane section of $S$, then the intersection matrix defined by the classes $\big\{\OsH,\OsC,\OsN\big\}$ has the form